Z80-Retro/xmodem80/README.md

 # xmodem80 - Xmodem for Z80 CP/M 2.2 for CON:

+This project was cloned from SmallRoomLabs in order to issue a fixed version of the XR.Z80 program.

 ### What

 By some reason I couldn't get any of the existing xmodem programs to work